-- Patients were treated with dignity and respect.
-Staff took care to protect patients' privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system worked efficiently to respond to patients' needs. - The frequency of appointments was agreed between the dentist and the patient, giving due regard to National Institute of Health and Care Excellence (NICE) guidelines. - There was effective leadership and a culture of continuous improvement. - Staff felt involved, supported, and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The practice had information governance arrangements. - Improvements were required to ensure audits documented learning points.
+- Clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect.
+Staff took care to protect patients' privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system worked efficiently to respond to patients' needs. - The frequency of appointments was agreed between the dentist and the patient, giving due regard to National Institute of Health and Care Excellence (NICE) guidelines. - There was effective leadership and a culture of continuous improvement. - Staff felt involved, supported, and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The practice had information governance arrangements. - The practice had systems to manage risks for patients, staff, equipment, and the premises; though some improvements could be made in regard to assessing and mitigating risks related to use of substances hazardous to health, and lone working. - Staff knew how to deal with medical emergencies and medicines were available in line with guidance.
+Improvements were required to ensure the recommended life-saving equipment were available.